TanushriK2005/MoodAI-MultiPersonality-Chatbot/README.md

 ## 🔑 Environment Variables

-Create a `.env` file in the root directory:
+Create a `.env` file in the root directory.

 ```env
 MISTRAL_API_KEY=your_mistral_api_key